-- (1a) The student notifies the course director of the request not to participate in a part of a course in writing. - (1b) The written notification will include the specific aspect of the curriculum the student is requesting not to participate in, the reason for the request and the date of the request. - (1c) Requests should be made at least 3 months prior to the course or clerkship, or as much in advance as is possible. - (1d) The course/clerkship director will review the request and make a recommendation for approval or denial of the request.
-Approvals should be sent to the Associate Dean for Medical Education. - (1e) Denials should be sent to the Associate Dean for Students and the Associate Dean for Medical Education who may request that the course director reconsider the decision. - (1f) Students may appeal a denial to the Student Promotion and Review Committee. - (1f.1) This appeal should be made in writing to the Associate Dean for Students to forward to the Chair of SPARC. - (1f.2) The appeal should describe how participation in the curricular event or patient care scenario conflicts with their ethical or religious beliefs. - (1g) The student may be asked to appear before SPARC as part of the appeal process. - (1h) The student will be notified in writing of the decision of SPARC.
+- (1a) The student notifies in writing the course director of the request to not participate in a part of a course. - (1b) The written notification will include the specific aspect of the curriculum the student is requesting to not participate in, the reason for the request, and the date of the request. - (1c) Requests should be made at least 3 months prior to the course or clerkship, or as much in advance as possible. - (1d) The course/clerkship director will review the request and make a recommendation for approval or denial of the request.
+Approvals should be sent to the Associate Dean for Medical Education. - (1e) Denials should be sent to the Associate Dean for Students and the Associate Dean for Medical Education, who may request that the course director reconsider the decision. - (1f) Students may appeal a denial to SPARC. - (1f.1) This appeal should be made in writing to the Associate Dean for Students to forward to the Chair of SPARC. - (1f.2) The appeal should describe how participation in the curricular event or patient care scenario conflicts with their ethical or religious beliefs. - (1g) The student may be asked to appear before SPARC as part of the appeal process. - (1h) The student will be notified in writing of the decision of SPARC.
 The appropriate course director and the Medical Education Office will be notified. - (1i) If the student wishes to appeal the decision of SPARC, they may follow the grievance procedures outlined in 18.4(1b) Grievances.